canbefine/dympy-modified/README.md

 # dympy-modified
-modify the dympy to be compatible with Python 3.7 Original Address of dympy：https://github.com/BrechtBa/dympy
+modify the dympy to be compatible with Python 3.7 \n Original Address of dympy：https://github.com/BrechtBa/dympy